aws-samples/cloud-experiments/exploring-data/README.md

 A new approach is needed to extract insights and value from data.
 This approach needs to address complexities of multi-step data analytics workflow.
 This includes setting up durable, secure, and scalable storage for data, moving data from source to destination with speed and low cost, ease of data preparation for analytics, and making data available for different types of analytics including ad-hoc, real-time, and predictive.

-### About CloudStory Notebooks
+### About AWS Open Data Analytics Notebooks
-This notebook is first in a series of CloudStory notebooks following step-by-step workflow for open data analytics on cloud.
+This notebook is first in a series of AWS Open Data Analytics Notebooks following step-by-step workflow for open data analytics on cloud.
 We will present these notebooks with guidance on using AWS Cloud programmatically, introduce relevant AWS services, explaining the code, reviewing the code outputs, evaluating alternative steps in our workflow, and ultimately designing a reusable API for open data analytics workflow on cloud.
 The first step in this workflow is sourcing the appropriate open dataset(s) for setting up our analytics pipeline.
 You may want to run these notebooks using [Amazon SageMaker](https://aws.amazon.com/sagemaker/).
 Amazon SageMaker is a fully-managed service that covers the entire machine learning workflow to label and prepare your data, choose an algorithm, train the model, tune and optimize it for deployment, make predictions, and take action.

 ### Why Open Datasets
 When building analytical models it is best to start with tried and tested open datasets from the problem domain we are solving.
 This enables us to setup our data analytics workflow, determine the appropriate models and analytical methods, benchmark the results, collaborate with open data community, before we apply these to our own data.
 Such open datasets are available at the [Registry of Open Data on AWS](https://registry.opendata.aws/).